WeblateOrg/weblate/docs/workflows.rst

 :ref:`reviews` — once an issue with a source string is reported, it is marked as :guilabel:`Needs editing`.

-The bilingual formats do not allow direct editing of source strings (these are typically extracted directly from the source code).
+Bilingual formats do not allow direct editing of source strings (these are typically extracted directly from the source code).
 In this case a :guilabel:`Source needs review` label is attached to strings reported by translators.
 You should review such strings and either edit them in the source